Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 ```

 To finalize, we have to add not only the certificate of the CA to the client's
 trust-store; but the certificate of the broker too.
-This happens because the clients
+This is needed because the clients
 won't ask the OCSP responder, but they'll trust always on the broker.
 To add the
 certificates, we use a similar command as before (note that `broker.cert.pem` has the
 full chain, so we don't have to import also the CA):